kickhead13/rsrch/README.md

 # rsrch
-'''rsrch''' is a multi-threaded file finder utility program for Linux systems, written in Rust.
+`rsrch` is a multi-threaded file finder utility program for Linux systems, written in Rust.
 It looks up files containing a specified text in:
   - the file path name
     ```
     $ rsrch name text